 - 1 teaspoon freshly grated black pepper

 - Preheat oven to 400F degrees.
-Melt the butter in a 12-inch non-stick skillet or well seasoned cast iron skillet over medium heat.
-Add the thyme and about 5 slices of the onion (reserve the remaining slices), placed equally around bottom of the skillet.
+Melt 2 Tablespoons butter, 1 Tablespoon oil in a 12-inch non-stick skillet or well seasoned cast iron skillet over medium heat.
+Add 1 Tablespoon thyme and about 5 slices of the onion (reserve the remaining slices), placed equally around bottom of the skillet.
 Cook for 5 minutes, until onion begins to soften.
 Do not stir.
 You are making a design for the top of the tart.

-- In a large bowl, place the sliced potatoes, 2 tablespoons olive oil, Parmesan, feta, mozzarella, garlic, salt and pepper.
+- In a large bowl, place the sliced potatoes, 2 Tablespoons olive oil, ¾ cup Parmesan, ¾ cup feta, ¾ cup mozzarella, 1-2 minced garlic, 1 teaspoon salt and 1 teaspoon pepper.
 Toss to combine.

 - You should have several slices of the onion left.
 Chop these and add to the potato mixture.
 Mix again.